faahpamo/todowebapp/README.md

 |UnknownAction|`/WEB-INF/pages/users/unknownAction.jsp`|

 The view component builds the required HTML response that will be sent to the the user.
 View component reads the messages set by the action handler and shows it to the user.

+## Results
+So, here's how our application looks: